 LATENT brings together academic (UoS) and industrial partners (Igloo, nquiringminds) to create a research team specialising in household energy behaviour, statistically rigorous field trials, distributed electricity supply, residential energy systems, data analytics, Internet of Things (IoT) and commercial scale household energy supply.
 Together, they will address the fundamental user behaviour, technical thermal response and business environment challenges of delivering decarbonised heat electricity through seamless third party control of electrified residential heating.

-LATENT is a 5 workpackage, 48 month longitudinal study developed to answer the following:
+LATENT is a 5 workpackage, 48 month longitudinal study developed to answer the following research questions:

-- What areas (demographic and location) will decarbonise heating via a switch to heat pumps or hybrid heat pumps?
+- Which areas (demographic and location) will decarbonise heating via a switch to heat pumps or hybrid heat pumps?

-- To what extent does the customer trait (OCEAN±, Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) affect the potential for deferral of heat loads?
-How does customer trait influence the messaging and intervention strategies that can be applied?
+- To what extent do customer personality traits (OCEAN±, Openness, Conscientiousness, Extraversion, Agreeableness, Neuroticism) affect the potential for deferral of heat loads?
+How do customer traits influence the messaging and intervention strategies that can be applied?

 - How do householders understand energy as a service as opposed to pay as you use models?

-- How does acceptance of heat disruption vary with customer trait and financial reward level?
+- To what extent are domestic customers comfortable with the deferral of space heating?
+How does acceptance of heat disruption vary with customer trait and financial reward level?

 Results of the work packages will be applied using spatial microsimulation modelling techniques to estimate the impact of deferrable heat loads on different distribution network topographies.
 This technique provides a method to take micro data in the form of household load profiles from a set of customer archetypes, combined it with geographical data providing the spatial distribution of archetypes, to produce small-area estimates of network loads and load reductions.